 National Credit Card Reduction Day is March 21st, a “holiday” you probably won’t see any cards for at Hallmark.
 Nonetheless, we think the goal of urging people to pay down their credit card debt and keep more of their own money is a good one.

-Total credit card debt in the United States was over $750 BILLION dollars at the end of 2020, with the average household credit card debt coming in at owing $5,300.
+Total credit card debt in the United States was over $986 BILLION dollars at the end of 2022, with the average household credit card debt for cardholders with unpaid balances coming in at over $7,000.

 Now let’s take the same household and make their payment a fixed $150 per month.
 That’s not that much more than the minimum.

 By paying over the minimum they’d pay off their credit card in under 5 years with only $1,914 in interest paid – saving over $7,000.

 Visa and MasterCard and American Express are doing just fine – you don’t need to pay them more than you have to.
 Minimums are set to keep you paying them interest – they’re not the “right” amount to pay.

 How do you know which card to start with?

 BrightDime recommends starting with the card with the highest interest rate because it will cost you less in interest in the long run (sometimes called the “debt avalanche” technique.)